 In India, many regard Namaste as a colloquial salutation, a simple way to say hello and offer well wishes.
 It requires no touching and can be used between individuals of various social status, ages, and backgrounds.

 But Namaste also has deep spiritual connotations.
-The use of Namaste may indicate belief between one or both parties in the “divine spark” that exists in all life – essentially one spirit recognizing another.
-Many that believe this divine spark rests in the Heart Chakra, the spiritual center of human compassion.
+The word “Namaste” can indicate a belief between one or both parties in a “divine spark” that exists in all life.
+Many believe this divine spark rests in the Heart Chakra, the spiritual center of human compassion.
 When performed in this manner, Namaste becomes more than a polite custom, but an exchange in which one soul essentially recognizes another.